 The town soft play, Pirates Landing, opened its doors nearly a year ago and it’s now one of the children’s favourite places to visit.
 It used to be the Magic Castle soft play but had a really lovely renovation before opening as Pirates Landing.
 It’s one of our favourite indoor play centres and great entertainment for the children.
 With facilities for children of all ages, various soft play areas, a healthy and varied cafe menu, wifi and plenty of seating it’s somewhere we visit as often as we can.

 You can read a full review of our first trip to Pirates Landing here.

-When Imagination opened in Camberley it was one of the only play options available – and we loved it immediately.
+When the Imagination play centre opened in Camberley it was one of the only play options available – and we loved it immediately.
 It’s a whole world of imagination for children from birth until they have outgrown imaginative play and inside it’s rooms children can be anything they want to be.
 There’s dressing up, a pirate ship to climb on, cars to ride on and so much play food too.
 Add to that a lovely cafe and you have a really nice outing for children.